 Within the interment areas, trees and shrubs should not be allowed to be planted within or on top of interment spaces, without written authorisation of CCC.
+Unauthorised plantings should be consistently removed.
+Where trees or their roots are impacting or are likely to impact memorials or the walls, they should either be removed or root barriers installed.
+The back wall area is of particular concern.

-Unauthorised plantings g) Planning ahead
+g) Planning ahead